rawitat/gtypist_lessons/programming_quotes.typ

 *:L1_33
-I:[33] Marry Rose Cook, continue from previous S:Functional code is characterised by one thing: the absence of side effects
+I:[33] Marry Rose Cook, continue from previous S:Functional code is characterised by one thing: the absence of side effects.

 *:L1_34
 I:[34] Alvin Alexander